Connecticut: Flora

-Forests consist of a mix of Northeastern coastal forests of Oak in southern areas of the state, to the upland New England-Acadian forests in the northwestern parts of the state.
+Forests consist of a mix of Northeastern coastal forests of oak in southern areas of the state, to the upland New England-Acadian forests in the northwestern parts of the state.
 Mountain Laurel (Kalmia latifolia) is the state flower and is native to low ridges in several parts of Connecticut.
-Rosebay Rhododendron (Rhododendron maximum) is also native to eastern uplands of Connecticut and Pachaug State Forest is home to the Rhododendron Sanctuary Trail.
+Rosebay rhododendron (Rhododendron maximum) is also native to eastern uplands of Connecticut and Pachaug State Forest is home to the Rhododendron Sanctuary Trail.
 Atlantic white cedar (Chamaecyparis thyoides), is found in wetlands in the southern parts of the state.
 Connecticut has one native cactus (Opuntia humifusa), found in sandy coastal areas and low hillsides.
 Several types of beach grasses and wildflowers are also native to Connecticut.
 Connecticut spans USDA Plant Hardiness Zones 5b to 7a.
 Coastal Connecticut is the broad transition zone where more southern and subtropical plants are cultivated.
-In some coastal communities, Magnolia grandiflora (southern magnolia), Crape Myrtles, scrub palms (Sabal minor), Needle Palms (Rhapidophyllum hystrix), and other broadleaved evergreens are cultivated in small numbers.